-Sick leave for full time staff members is accrued at the rate of 1 day per month worked, up to a maximum of 90 days.
-Part time staff members who work on a regularly scheduled basis accrue sick leave on a pro rata basis.
-Limited, temporary and casual staff members do not accrue sick leave and are not eligible for leave of absence.
+Sick leave for full-time staff members is accrued at the rate of one day per month worked, up to a maximum of 90 days.
+Part-time staff members who work on a regularly scheduled basis accrue sick leave on a pro rata basis.
+Limited, temporary, and casual staff members do not accrue sick leave and are not eligible for leave of absence.

 Accrued sick leave cannot be taken in advance of being earned.
 Accrued sick leave will not be paid out to the employee upon termination.
 (However, there are provisions for paying out sick leave in excess of 44 days accrued upon retirement.)
-Please see the University’s Policy on Sick Leave and Absences for staff for additional details:
+Please see the university’s policies on sick leave and absences for staff for additional details.

 Employees are eligible to take vacation leave after completing 90 days of continuous service in a regular full-time or part-time status.
 Supervisors can waive the waiting period.
 Vacation cannot be taken in advance of being earned.

 Accrued vacation for eligible employees (up to a maximum of 44 days) must be taken within 24 months of the month of which it is earned.
 Once the maximum vacation is accrued, no additional time can be accrued until some is used and the total falls below the maximum of 44 days.
 Exceptions may be made only when the chair submits documentation to KSAS HR that vacation has been deferred at the university’s request.
 To allow vacation accrual in excess of the maximum, an electronic E210 adjustment form (found on the bottom of the time administrators E210 screen), must be completed by the department payroll coordinator or the E210 time administrator and submitted to the KSAS payroll coordinator.
 KSAS HR must sign the E210 adjustment form and then will submit it to the E210 Help Office for correction.